dnnkeeper/UnityAddressablesTest/README.md

 # UnityAddressablesTest

-This project contains two example scripts for loading remote unity addressable assets and scenes.
+This project contains two example scripts (AddressableLoader and AddressableSceneLoader) for loading remote unity addressable assets and scenes.

 Scripts check if addressable asset is available using Addressables.LoadResourceLocations(key).